 About Conference

-The 20th International Conference on Mental Health & Psychiatry, taking place on September 14–15, 2026, in Barcelona, Spain, is a premier global platform dedicated to advancing research, innovation, and clinical practice in mental health.
-Anchored by the theme “Uniting Global Minds to Strengthen Mental Health Systems,” the conference highlights the need for integrated and collaborative approaches to psychiatric care.
+The 20th International Conference on Mental Health & Psychiatry, scheduled for September 14-15, 2026, in Barcelona, Spain, serves as a premier global platform for advancing research, innovation, and clinical practice in the field of mental health.
+Centered on the theme “Uniting Global Minds to Strengthen Mental Health Systems” the conference underscores the importance of collaborative and integrated approaches to psychiatric care.

 Why to Attend

-The 20th International Conference on Mental Health & Psychiatry offers a unique opportunity to engage with global leaders in psychiatry and mental health research.
-Over two intensive days, participants will explore innovative approaches to diagnosis, treatment, and prevention of mental health disorders.
+The 20th International Conference on Mental Health & Psychiatry provides an excellent opportunity to connect with global experts, researchers, and professionals committed to advancing mental health care.
+Over two engaging days, participants will explore innovative approaches to the diagnosis, treatment, and prevention of psychiatric disorders.

 Conference Highlights